xinhaozhang0819-collab/IDS706_mini_assignment_2/README.md

 # IDS706_mini_assignment_2
 ## Project Goal
 This project aims to perform basic data analysis and machine learning on dataset gold_data_2015_25.csv to understand patterns in gold prices (GLD) and explore how other market indicators (SPX, USO, SLV, EUR/USD) relate to gold.
+The project also emphasizes reproducibility (via Dockerfile + environment.yml) and testability (via pytest unit tests).

 ## Step 1
 First create a new repository in github and clone it based on the following process (replace what's inside <> based on your url and your repository name):